How To Use A VA Loan For An Investment Property

 The VA offers two types of entitlements:

-- Partial entitlement: Also called reduced entitlement or remaining entitlement, this means that you currently have a VA loan you’re paying for, you’re still living in a home you purchased with a VA loan that you’ve repaid in full, or you’ve previously defaulted on a VA mortgage.
+- Partial entitlement: Also called reduced entitlement or remaining entitlement, this means you’re currently paying on a VA loan, you’re still living in a home you purchased with a VA loan that you’ve repaid in full, or you’ve previously defaulted on a VA mortgage.

-With partial entitlement, you may be able to buy a second home with no money down, but you’ll need enough entitlements left over to cover 25% of your new mortgage loan.
+With partial entitlement, you may be able to buy a new primary residence with no money down and convert your existing home to an investment property, but you’ll need enough entitlements left over to cover 25% of your new mortgage loan.
 Otherwise, your VA lender may require you to make a down payment to cover the difference.

 5. Rent Your Home After 12 Months